naga-2003/SmartBite-A-Next-Gen-Food-Delivery-Platform/README.md

-## 🍽️ SmartBite – A Next-Gen Food Delivery Platform
+## 🍽️ SmartBite – A Food Delivery Platform

 SmartBite is a student-built full-stack web application for food delivery.
 It includes login/signup, food item listings, order placement, PDF invoice generation, and food item management – all powered by a Spring Boot backend and MongoDB database.